ziontee113/neo-minimap/README.md

 ## Neo-Minimap

-Plugin for Neovim that lets you create your own *"minimap"* from *Treesitter Queries*.
+Plugin for Neovim that lets you create your own *"minimap"* from *Treesitter Queries* or *Vim Regex*.

 https://user-images.githubusercontent.com/102876811/195559738-2508d4b0-c33e-44ad-a617-fa785e1c7a57.mp4